Nakhon Ratchasima F.C.: The Division Two years

 The 2011 season saw the club more than make up for the disappointment of 2009.
 Under the guidance of a new president, Phollapee Suwanchawee, and a new coach, Tewet Kamolsin, the team achieved promotion.

 Midway through the season, the club was docked nine points for fielding an ineligible player (goalkeeper Kiattisak Lertwilai).
 Despite the deduction, and thanks to the re-signing of Prompong Kransumrong, the side recovered from the penalty and clinched a place in the end-of-season play-offs (the 'Champions League') by defeating Mahasarakham 1–0 on the final day of the season.
 Nakhon Ratchasima were placed in Group B of the Champions League along with fellow Isaan side Roiet, Rayong, Krabi, Lamphun and North Bangkok.
 This time, Korat were the beneficiaries of a points deduction.
-After losing 2–1 to Roiet in their first Champions League match, Korat were awarded all three points as Roiet fielded six foreign players – one more than is allowed.
+After losing 2–1 to Roiet in their first Champions League match, Nakhon Ratchasima were awarded all three points as Roiet fielded six foreign players – one more than is allowed.
 Korat went on to win seven, draw one and lose two of their Champions League matches, and finished top of the group on 22 points.
 As such, promotion to 2012 TPL Division 1 was secured along with runners-up Krabi, and Ratchaburi and Pattalung from Group A.

 The Division One years and promotion

-Korat's first season back in the second tier ended with an eighth-place finish in 2012.
+Nakhon Ratchasima's first season back in the second tier ended with an eighth-place finish in 2012.
 Head coach Tewet Kamolsin was sacked in May 2012 and replaced by Brazilian Reuther Moreira.
 He too was released by the club after the season finished and was replaced by Arjhan Srong-ngamsub.

+In 2014, Japanese head coach Sugao Kambe guided Nakhon Ratchasima to win the 2014 Thai Division 1 League title which is also the club first major honours in their history seeing the club being in the top flight league in the following 2015 season.

+In 2022, Englishmen head coach Kevin Blackwell steered Nakhon Ratchasima all the way to the 2022 Thai FA Cup final.
+The club managed to contain the entire match in a goalless contest against Buriram United, however in the 115th minute, they break the deadlocks and ended up Nakhonratchasima coming out as runner-ups in the cup.

+Division Two league title

+Nakhon Ratchasima ended the 2022–23 season in the 14th position thus getting relegated to the Thai League 2.
+However, in the following season, head coach Teerasak Po-on guided Nakhon Ratchasima to win the 2023–24 Thai League 2 title thus gaining promotion back to the top flight after a season being in the second division after their match against Nongbua Pitchaya ending with a 3–0 victory for Nakhon Ratchasima on 21 April 2023.